netdata/netdata/docs/tasks/setup/space-administration/Nodes.md

 ## Create a new War Room

+To create a new war room:

-From the **War Rooms** tab, you can create a new War Room.
+1. Navigate to the **War Rooms** tab.
-To do so:

-1. Click the green **+** icon **Create War Room**
+2. Click the green **+** icon **Create War Room**
-2. Proceed into giving a name to the War Room
+3. Proceed into giving a name to the War Room
-3. (Optional) Give a description to the War Room
+4. (Optional) Give a description to the War Room
-4. Click **Add** to create the new War Room
+5. Click **Add** to create the new War Room

 ## Delete a War Room

 While in the **War Rooms** tab, you can see all the War Rooms of the Space you are in, and their number of nodes and users.
 To delete a War Room:

+1. Go to the **War Rooms* tab.
-- Click the **trashcan** icon
+2. Click the **trashcan** icon
-- In the confirmation message click **Yes**
+3. In the confirmation message click **Yes**

-Now the War Room is successfully deleted from your Space.
+4. The War Room is successfully deleted from your Space.

 ## Check the state of the Space's nodes

 From the **Nodes** tab, you have access to all the Nodes claimed on this Space, for each of them you can see:

-- The Node's Name
+- The Node's name
-- The Node's Version
+- The Node's version
-- The node's Status
+- The node's status
-- The Connection to Cloud
+- The connection to cloud

-So, you can see if a node is outdated, if it is offline, or if it needs further steps to connect to the cloud.
+So, you can see if a node is outdated, offline, or needs further steps to connect to the cloud.

 ## Claim a node to the Space

-From the **Nodes** tab you can click the green **+** icon to begin the claiming process.
+From the **Nodes** tab, you can click the green **+** icon to begin the claiming process.
 For a detailed guide in claiming Agent nodes, refer to our [Claim an Agent to the Cloud Task](https://github.com/netdata/netdata/blob/master/docs/tasks/setup/claim-existing-agent-to-cloud.md)
 .